AstraZeneca-NGS/VarDictJava/Readme.md

 23. HIFREQ - variant frequency for high-quality reads
 24. EXTRAFR - Adjusted AF for indels due to local realignment
 25. SHIFT3 - No. of bases to be shifted to 3 prime for deletions due to alternative alignment
-26. MSI - MicroSattelite. > 1 indicates MSI
+26. MSI - MicroSatellite. > 1 indicates MSI
-27. MSINT - MicroSattelite unit length in bp
+27. MSINT - MicroSatellite unit length in bp
 28. NM - average number of mismatches for reads containing the variant
 29. HICNT - number of high-quality reads with the variant
 30. HICOV - position coverage by high quality reads